johann-solo/oliveandmango.github.io/site/content/blog/2020-06-19-blistered-shishito-peppers-with-a-lemony-whipped-goat-cheese-dip.md

 </br>

 ## What do shishito taste like?
 Their flavour is lively, slightly sweet with a hint of smokiness.
 They are addictive because of their sweet, mild and slightly smoky flavour and their size makes them easy to just pop in your mouth and enjoy.
 Every so often a particular pod will pack some heat and surprise you.
 About 1 in 10 (or even 1 in 20 I have found) shishito peppers reach the higher range when it comes to heat but even the hottest of those are still quite mild even when compared to jalapeños.
-Eating then is often compared to a game of Russian roulette.
+Eating them is often compared to a game of Russian roulette.
 You just don’t know when you might bite into that ‘hot’ one.
 That definitely adds to the thrill and enjoyment of eating them.
 </br>
 </br>
 ![Blistered Shishito Peppers With a Lemony Whipped Goat Cheese Dip](/images/uploads/2020_06_19_blistered_shishito_peppers_with_a_lemony_whipped_goat_cheese_dip_4.jpg)